TheSilvered/nest/README.md

 ### Future planned features

 - Regular expressions in the standard library [^1]
-- A custom graphics and UI standard library built on top of SDL2 [^2]
+- A custom graphics and UI standard library built on top of SDL2
 - Closures
 - Multithreading

 [^1]: will probably be a port of PCRE

-[^2]: currently in the workings and undocumented

 ## Documentation